miekg/dinit/README.md

     2015/07/29 21:49:06 dinit: pid 16759, finished: [/bin/sleep 2] with error: <nil>
     2015/07/29 21:49:06 dinit: all processes exited, goodbye!

-With `-s` you can start extra processes that will be children of the original dinit process.
+With `-submit` you can start extra processes that will be children of the original dinit process.

-    % dinit -s -r /bin/sleep 2
+    % dinit -submit -r /bin/sleep 2

 Or when dinit is running in a docker container: